 CIAM: Your Competitive Advantage

-When it comes to IAM, the fundamental difference between customers and employees is your customers have a choice about doing business with you.
+Customers have a choice about doing business with you.
 If you're not meeting their experience expectations, or if they fear their data might be compromised, they can easily go to a competitor.
 On the other hand, when you’re able to delight them with seamless experiences and protect them through every stage of their journey, you’re able to acquire and retain more customers, drive increased revenue and loyalty, and earn their trust.